mapattacker/mmaStats/README.md

 3) mmajson.py: create json data for visualising using D3.JS. __(in progress)__

-This project was built to fulfil the requirements of Python for Everyone capstone project taught by University of Michigan, and hosted by Coursera.org.
+This project was done to fulfil the requirements of Python for Everyone capstone project; taught by University of Michigan, and hosted by Coursera.org.